 If you just tried to change what you were doing, without changing anything inside of you, can you see how it never will work?

-When we try to change, our body will do anything to get back to the status quo and the emotional make-up of our old self.
+When we try to change, our bodies will do anything to get back to the status quo and the emotional make-up of our old self.

 In other words, if you want to have something change for you, for example like having better relationships, or stopping procrastinating, or no longer being anxious in social situations, it is no good if you just try harder.